 In recent years courts in several jurisdictions (the U.S., the U.K. and the Council of Europe) made attempts to capture constitutional chicanery.
 While these may be exceptional, the judicial exercise of powers exhibited therein is not only compatible with the rule of law, but is an essential element of its aspirational dimension.
 The paper hopes to encourage constitutional actors to take inspiration from courts and bring the aspirational dimension of the rule of law to life in order to counter constitutional chicanery.

-When we think about courts as possible bulwarks against attacks on liberal democracy, we tend to think of their core role: upholding the law in the courtroom.
-However, in recent years judges worldwide – from Europe to the USA to India – have been pushed into taking virtually unprecedented action outside the courtroom.
+When we think about courts as possible bulwarks against attacks on liberal democracy, we naturally tend to think of their core role: upholding the Constitution and law in the courtroom.
+However, in recent years judges worldwide have been pushed into taking virtually unprecedented action outside the courtroom.
 While these actions might be viewed by some as simply another step in the perceived judicialization of politics, in most cases they represent acts of desperation.
 In this talk I will map key instances of extra-judicial activity against attacks on liberal democracy, discuss their significance against canonical principles such as judicial impartiality and independence, place recent developments in historical context, make useful distinctions between strategic and merely ‘injudicious’ behaviour, and draw on my long experience of working with judiciaries and judicial associations worldwide to emphasize just how much of a departure these actions represent for many judiciaries.